dimitri-thomopulos/hig/README.md

 	3 Execute "./getPrices.sh" ;

-	4 Convert the .xls files in semicolon separated .csv files (only the sheet "prezzi-prices" is necessary)"
+	4 Convert the .xls files in semicolon separated .csv files (only the sheet "prezzi-prices" is necessary), replacing the obtained files with the existing ones, containing only realistic data"

 	5 Execute "make"